ofavrel/Houdini_Notes/README.md

 Since H17, it can be set as a Prim attribute as **propagationiterations** and can vary by primitives._

 #### Concave to Convex

+_Three Approach can be taken while trying to simulate Concave shapes with Bullet Solver._

+##### Concave
+-_Set the Geometry Representation Parameter to "Concave".
+The downside is that performance are pretty low.
+There's no Notion of Inside and Outside and that can cause issues with fast moving object that goes traverse and object from one frame to the other.
+So object can get stuck inside other pieces._\

+##### Concave
+-_Set the Geometry Representation Parameter to "Concave".
+The downside is that performance are pretty low.
+There's no Notion of Inside and Outside and that can cause issues with fast moving object that goes traverse and object from one frame to the other.
+So object can get stuck inside other pieces.